vivekd16/agentic/docs/tools/tool-library/image-generator-tool.md

-# OpenAIImageGenerator
+# ImageGeneratorTool

-The `OpenAIImageGenerator` provides capabilities for generating images using OpenAI's image generation models.
+The `ImageGeneratorTool` provides capabilities for generating images using OpenAI's image generation models.
 This tool allows agents to create images based on text prompts and return accessible URLs.

 ## Features